Checking out guest and registered customers

 Last updated

-references the customer making the purchase.
-You can pass this identifier in both create and update checkout requests.
+references the making the purchase.
+You can pass this identifier in both and requests.

 For more information, refer to sequencing the checkout process on the Building checkouts page.